ninyancat13/github-tips/README.md

 git remote add origin https://github.com/ninyancat13/new-repo.git git push -u origin main
 ```
-* I created this one by myself using combination of the two above.
+*I created this one by myself using combination of the two above.
 I believe it should work.
-Will test it.
+Will test it soon.

 Note:
 - Why use git init?